Sbuazjr/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-File 1-strncat.c is a function that concatenates two strings that will use at most n bytes from src.
+File 2-strncpy.c is a function that copies a string.